Probate Q&A Series

 Ancillary probate addresses out-of-state property not governed by the primary North Carolina estate.
 Follow these rules:

-• If the decedent held real property in another state, open a limited probate there to transfer title or sell the property.
+• If the decedent held real property in another state, ancillary probate or a local transfer procedure may be required there to transfer title or sell the property.

 • If another state requires probate for personal property above a certain value, file there under its laws.